bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 </div>

-We can also check where truth set STR variants fall relative to Gencode v42 or MANE v1 gene annotations:
+We can also check where truth set STRs fall relative to Gencode v42 or MANE v1 gene annotations:

 <table>
    <tr>